Documentation

 Security Utilities

-To access authenticated user details and to simplify logout handling, Vaadin provides an AuthenticationContext component, strictly integrated with Spring Security, that can be injected into views and services.
+To access authenticated user details and to simplify the handling of logout, Vaadin provides an AuthenticationContext component — which is strictly integrated with Spring Security — that can be injected into views and services.

-The AuthenticationContext by design does not implement java.io.Serializable, so Vaadin view fields referencing this object must be defined transient.
+The AuthenticationContext by design does not implement java.io.Serializable.
+Vaadin view fields referencing this object must be defined transient.
 The class exposes the following utility methods:

 • getAuthenticatedUser(Class<U> userType) gets user details.
-If userType does not match the actual user implementation, the method throws a ClassCastException.
+If userType doesn’t match the actual user implementation, the method throws a ClassCastException.

 • logout initiates the Spring Security logout process and redirects the user to the configured logout URL.